andywenk/page_performance/README.md

 ----------------------------

 [Google PageSpeed](https://developers.google.com/speed/pagespeed/service, "Google PageSpeed") service is integrated now.
-You can use the oprionb -g or --gps-api-key and provide your Google API key.
+You can use the option <tt>-g</tt> or <tt>--gps-api-key</tt> and provide your Google API key.
 This service allows 2500 queries/per day.
 This should be enough for smaller testing purposes.
 One request for each URL will be fired once at the end of the program.
-Actually it is only available, when you use a result file (-o).
+Actually it is only available, when you use a result file (<tt>-o</tt>).
 For now, there is just the score result shown in the output file (see above).
 This feature is in early stage and will be enhanced soon.

 Known Bugs